Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene

-The existence of the pseudogap phase is reminiscent of high-$T_c$ cuprates, where the pseudogap is widely believed to be associated with doped Mott insulator physics \cite{lee2006doping}.
+The existence of the pseudogap phase is reminiscent of high-$T_c$ cuprates \cite{lee2006doping}.
 This naturally raises the question of whether superconductivity in TBG should also be understood as arising from doping a Mott insulator.
 However, applying a conventional Hubbard model to TBG is precluded by its fragile band topology \cite{Po2018IVC,Tarnopolsky2019,Ahn2019fgtop,Ledwith2021Peda,Song2021symano}.
 As a result, many theoretical studies have focused on symmetry-breaking phases, such as inter-valley coherent (IVC) orders \cite{bultinck2020ground,kwan2021kekule,parker2021strain,wagner2022global,wang_IKS_2025}, often identified using momentum-space Hartree-Fock calculations within the continuum model \cite{Bistritzer2011}.
 Indeed, an intervalley Kekulé spiral (IKS) state -- a specific IVC order with a non-zero wavevector $\mathbf Q$ \cite{wagner2022global, kwan_kekule_2021} -- has been observed at filling $\nu=-2$ in STM experiments \cite{kim2023imaging, nuckolls2023quantum,kim_twogap_2025}.
 However, the relationship between this IKS state and superconductivity remains unclear.
 The lesson from cuprates suggests that the superconducting phase at finite hole doping may be disconnected from the symmetry-breaking order of the parent state at zero doping.
 Therefore, it remains worthwhile to explore theories of superconductivity that do not rely on these IVC orders.